chinmayakumardas/iterator/README.md

 ---

-# 25. SEO
+# 42. SEO

-Every page should have proper metadata:
+Every page should have:

 ```text
 Title